-By default, these values are in millivolts or microamps, depending on what range has been selected on the Analog Expansion unit.
-When the analog values arrive from the Analog Expansion unit the GSM Commander can be configured to apply a scaling factor to each variable, and these are set up under the "Analog Scaling" tab.
+When the variable values arrive from the variable Expansion unit the GSM Commander can be configured to apply a scaling factor to each variable, and these are set up under the "Analog Scaling" tab.
 This allows you to set the device up such that the variable contains a real-world unit of measure.